 Each semester in the KIN 2115 classes, students are required to watch our videos on sex education and alcohol and drug education.
-After watching the videos, the OHP in collaboration with the Kinesiology Department, host a health fair where students can get free STI testing and further education in specialized topics, such as alcohol and drugs.
+In addition, KIN 2115 students are encouraged to attend Student Wellness's Fall/Spring into Health Fair, where students can receive more information about how to support their own health and wellness.